 Serving suggestions

-To freeze, place the cooled pudding in an airtight container.
-It can be stored for up to 3 months.
+Malva pudding freezes well.
+Cool it completely, then freeze in portions for up to 3 months.
 Thaw overnight in the fridge before reheating.

 Recipe